toniertl1988/cuddychat/README.md

 Roadmap
 ======
 features in near future:
-- send user info to server for info of user on right click in user list in client (login time, operating system)
 - add smiley window
-- improved enter behaviour in textareas
-- private chats
 - file transfer with private chats
 - dynamic smiley add and parsing
-- single instance of server
 - single instance of client

 features in far away future: